AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/installWindowsSoftware.md

 ### TODO: Checkout and install following or similar apps:
 - App for caching open windows to restart windows after a reboot. (an alternative to hibernate)
+- "duet" allows for using ipad as a drawing tablet.
 ___

 # Must be executed in administractor powershell with execution policy allowed